davidjnevin/Design_Patterns_Pythons/README.md

 Bridge

-Separates an object‟s interface from its implementation
+Separates an object's interface from its implementation

 Composite